Encouraging practical enquiry skills that underpin knowledge and understanding of geography.

 Geography is an academically robust subject which spans the social and physical sciences and promotes a lifelong interest and fascination in how the world works.
 A Level Geography is recognised by the Russell Group of universities as a ‘facilitating subject’ supporting applications for a range of undergraduate courses.

-Studying Geography helps us to understand many of the issues we face in Britain and globally, such as how we respond to the impact of climate change, or be better prepared for natural hazards.
+Studying Geography helps us to understand many of the issues we face locally, nationally and globally, such as how we respond to the impact of climate change, how to prepare for natural hazards, or how we address inequality.
 Geographical research informs debate and helps us navigate through the world’s geographically complex people, places and environments.

-The Geography Department comprises seven members of staff who also have responsibilities and contribute in a variety of other areas of the school, in particular sport, the Duke of Edinburgh Award, the House system and in pastoral roles.
-The Department prides itself on its good working environment to which everyone contributes.
-Most of the teaching takes place in the four dedicated geography classrooms, each with a range of resources and facilities.
+The Geography department staff also contribute in a variety of other areas of the school, in particular sport, the Duke of Edinburgh Award, the House system and in pastoral roles.
+The department prides itself on its good working environment to which everyone contributes.
+Most of the teaching takes place in the four dedicated Geography classrooms, each with a range of resources and facilities.
 Additional ICT facilities with support are available to all staff and students at numerous locations throughout the school.

 Geography is taught as a core subject at KS3 (from First to Second Form), and as an option for GCSE and A Level.
-At KS3, we broadly follow the ‘Geog.’ texts.
-Topics include map skills, the UK, rivers and flooding, coasts, weather, crime, energy and people and resources.
+At KS3, we use our own resources and booklets to cover topics including map skills, the UK, rivers and flooding, coasts, weather, crime, population and resources.
+Extensive use is made of technology to support learning.

 All geographers contribute equally to fieldwork opportunities, including residential trips for GCSE and A Level.
-Recent visits have included the Isle of Arran, Brixton, Camber dunes and China for the Sixth Form, Iceland for Third to Fifth Forms and day trips to:
+Recent visits have included the Isle of Arran, Brixton, Camber dunes, China for the Sixth Form, Iceland for Third to Fifth Forms and day trips to:

 - Cuckmere Haven, Sussex